Bukhara, what to see in the jewel of the Silk Road

 Ancient Madrasa with 4 Rounded Minarets, Chor Minor

-Although the madrasa no longer exists, Chor Minor has become one of the city's most photogenic spots.
-It's less visited than other monuments, giving it a more peaceful feel.
 It's a bit far from the city center, but easily accessible on foot or by bicycle.
-A visit, though brief, offers a different perspective on Bukhara's architectural diversity.
+The visit, though brief, offers a different perspective on the architectural diversity of Bukhara.

 🗼 Bukhara Tower